Are you an adviser? Go to Unbiased Pro

 As mentioned, Bed and ISA is when you sell investments from a brokerage account and immediately buy them back in a stocks and shares ISA, a lifetime ISA or even a junior ISA.

-If you wanted to transfer investments, as this isn’t possible, you would have to sell them, pay money into a stocks and shares ISA and then invest it in your chosen assets.
+Instead, you would have to sell them, pay money into a stocks and shares ISA and then invest it in your chosen assets.

-Bed and ISA is useful as it allows you to protect your income and any future growth from capital gains and income tax.
+Bed and ISA can be useful as they allow you to protect your income and any future growth from capital gains and income tax.
+You can also use your annual ISA allowance, which is £20,000.

-The lifetime ISA has a lower annual allowance of £4,000, which is part of your overall £20,000 ISA allowance, while the Junior ISA annual allowance is £9,000.
+The lifetime ISA has a lower annual allowance of £4,000, which is part of your overall £20,000 ISA allowance, while the junior ISA annual allowance is £9,000.

 Where can I use Bed and ISA?